mikez3/FL-record-linkage/README.md

 For each dimension we calculate how many edit distances are "close" for each record.
 In the 1st dimension we have |1-1|=0 &le;1 and |2-3|=1 &le; 1.
 We are interested in how many results are less than or equal to 1.
 So here it is 2 and this is the value the function returns.
 In the 2nd dimension, half of the records are similar, i.e. with one reference set name, the records have very similar or the same edit distance, while with the other they do not.
-Larger threshold values give a greater tolerance for the function to consider larger edit distance differences as "close".
+Larger threshold values give a greater tolerance for the function to consider larger edit distance differences as "close". -->

 ## Prepare clients' configs with proper data information
-In this project, a script is used to automatically generate the configuration files for a specific setting, following the approach suggested in the NVFlare documentation.
+A script is used to automatically generate the configuration files for a specific setting, following the approach suggested in the NVFlare documentation.
 This script simplifies the process and eliminates the need for manual copying and modification of the files.

 You can run the script with the following command: